Join the conversation

 If you need one, you must get an IDP before you set out on your international trip.

-As of 2 August 2021, a Green Card (or International Motor Insurance Card) is no longer required for travel in the European Economic Area.
+As of 2 August 2021, a Green Card (or International Motor Insurance Card) is no longer required in the European Economic Area.
 This encompasses all European Union countries, along with Iceland, Liechtenstein, and Norway.

 Additionally, Andorra, Bosnia and Herzegovina, Serbia, and Switzerland do not need a Green Card.